My Dad's in Prison

-What are the problems and challenges we face around the world when it comes to food and the materials we use to package it?
-How can we produce food without causing pollution and habitat destruction?
-How do we eat healthily and minimise food waste?
+What are the problems and challenges we face around the world when it comes to the houses we live in?
+How can we build enough safe, comfortable and energy-efficient homes for everyone who needs them without contributing to climate change and habitat destruction?
 Interactive 'Solve It!' design challenges give readers the information they need to develop sustainable solutions to the problems discussed, and step-by-step 'Test It!' activities encourage them to explore putting principles into practice.

 The Huge Bag of Worries Board Book

 'This book can be read millions of times when you are worried.' - Books for KeepsA board book edition of the compelling and bestselling picture book which can be used as a spring board into what worries children today and how to deal with anxiety.Wherever Jenny goes, her worries follow her - in a big blue bag.
 They are there when she goes swimming, when she is watching TV, and even when she is in the lavatory.
 Jenny decides they will have to go.
 But who can help her?The Huge Bag of Worries was written by Virginia Ironside, one of Britain's leading agony aunts, and has sold 140k copies to date.